scFAIR/scFAIR/schema/7.1.0/schema.md

 * **Required Gene Annotations**
   * This section was removed, but its content was moved to the [`index`](#index-of-pandasdataframe-1) subsection of [`var` and `raw.var`](#var-and-rawvar-gene-metadata) section where it immediately applies.
   * CZI CELLxGENE schema only handles certain Taxons, and specify a fixed Ensembl release for each species that they "attach" to the schema version as fixed. scFAIR allows gene annotations from any species, and any release present in one of the Ensembl database ([Main Ensembl](https://www.ensembl.org/index.html), [Ensembl Bacteria](https://bacteria.ensembl.org/index.html), [Ensembl Fungi](https://fungi.ensembl.org/index.html), [Ensembl Plants](https://plants.ensembl.org/index.html), [Ensembl Protists](https://protists.ensembl.org/index.html), [Ensembl Metazoa](https://metazoa.ensembl.org/index.html)), and [Ensembl COVID-19](https://covid-19.ensembl.org/index.html).
+  * Removed GENCODE from authorized gene names.
+Only Ensembl is allowed.
 * [`X` (Matrix layers)](#x-matrix-layers)
   * Moved the scATAC-seq part (and requirement table) to scATAC-specific schema ['schema_atac.md'](https://github.com/scFAIR/scFAIR/blob/main/schema/7.1.0/schema_atac.md)
 * [`obs`](#obs-cell-metadata) (Cell metadata)